--Explain one of the three overlooked consequences of battering relationships from which children may suffer.
+-Name three sometimes overlooked consequences of battering relationships from which children may suffer.

--Explain a change that often occurs when a child of a battering relationship reaches the age of eleven.
+-Explain what change often occurs in a child of a battering relationship once he reaches the age of eleven.

--Explain one of the two techniques used to treat children with Attachment Disorder to facilitate the exploration of feelings and organize or resolve issues.
+-Name two techniques used to treat children with Adjustment Disorder to facilitate the exploration of feelings and organize or resolve issues.

--Explain a technique used to treat children that are used as silent weapons.
+-Explain the technique used to treat children that are used as silent weapons.

--Explain the consequence of domestic violence programs’ focus on protecting the women and children from immediate danger.
+-Explain what has been the consequence of domestic violence program’s focus on protecting women and children from immediate danger.

--Explain the term that Hodges uses to label fathers who did not seek custody.
+-Explain the term did Hodges use to label fathers who did not seek custody.